2026 World Cup: FIFA Forces Saeta to Modify Haiti’s Jersey

-Just days before the kickoff of the 2026 World Cup, FIFA, world football’s governing body, demanded that kit manufacturer Saeta modify the official jersey of the Grenadiers, ruling that certain visual elements on the shirt did not fully comply with its regulations regarding political neutrality.
-The news has since spread across social media and sparked strong reactions within the Haitian diaspora and among football fans.
+Just days before the kickoff of the 2026 World Cup, FIFA, world football’s governing body, demanded that kit manufacturer Saeta modify the Grenadiers’ official jersey, ruling that certain visual elements on the shirt did not fully comply with its regulations on political neutrality.
+The news has since spread across social media, sparking strong reactions among the Haitian diaspora and football fans.

 According to available information, the illustrations depicting Haiti’s independence heroes are precisely at the heart of this controversial decision.
 These images, which adorned the original jersey design, were conceived as a tribute to the historical heritage and resilience of the Haitian people.
 Toussaint Louverture, Jean-Jacques Dessalines, Henri Christophe, and Alexandre Pétion – these emblematic figures of the fight against slavery and colonization – were meant to accompany the players onto the field, a powerful symbol of a nation proud of its history.